Yuli Gurriel Player Props: Marlins vs. Tigers

 Yuli Gurriel At The Plate

-- Gurriel is hitting .265 with 11 doubles, three triples, three home runs and 21 walks.
+- Gurriel is batting .263 with 11 doubles, three triples, three home runs and 21 walks.

-- In 4.5% of his games this season, he has gone deep, and 1.2% of his trips to the plate.
+- He has hit a home run in three games this season (4.5%), homering in 1.2% of his trips to the plate.

-- In 18 games this season, Gurriel has picked up an RBI, with more than one RBI once.
+- In 18 games this year, Gurriel has picked up an RBI, with more than one RBI once.

-- He has scored in 22 games this season, with multiple runs three times.
+- In 32.8% of his games this season, he has scored at least once.
+And he's had three games with multiple runs (4.5%).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.